Xyclade/MachineLearning/Readme.md

 The first thing to do is to determine what features we will base our ranking on.
 When building your own recommendation system this is one of the hardest parts.
 Coming up with good features is not trivial, and when you finally selected features the data might not be directly usable for these features.

 This is why we will go into detail a bit more on how we select the features and prepare the data.
 However before we can get to this step, its time to extract as much data as we can from our email set.
 Since the data is a bit tedious in it's format we provide the code to do this.
 The inline comments explain why things are done the way they are.
 Note that the application is a swing application with a GUI from the start.
 We do this because we will need to plot data later on using the SMILE plotting library.
+Also note that we directly made a split in testing and training data such that we can later on test our model.